vives-project-xp/Lannootree/Lannootree_server/README.md

 ### Uploader-api

 This is an API that allows users to upload images to a specified MQTT broker.
 It uses the express and MQTT libraries to create an API endpoint and connect to the MQTT broker.
 The API uses dotenv to load environment variables from a .env file, which is used to configure the MQTT connection.
 The API also uses the body-parser library to parse the body of incoming requests, allowing it to access the files being uploaded.
 When a user uploads an image, the API publishes the image to the MQTT broker, which can then be accessed by other applications.
+The max uplopad file size is 256MB.
+This is the max size of 1 mqtt packet.

 ### MQTT